 What is the difference between a chestnut tree and a horse chestnut tree?

-In respect to this, how can you tell the difference between chestnuts and horse chestnuts?
+Hereof, how can you tell the difference between chestnuts and horse chestnuts?

 The toxic, inedible horse chestnuts have a fleshy, bumpy husk with a wart-covered appearance.
 Both horse chestnut and edible chestnuts produce a brown nut, but edible chestnuts always have a tassel or point on the nut.
 The toxic horse chestnut is rounded and smooth with no point or tassel.

-Also to know is, what is the difference between a conker tree and a chestnut tree?
+Furthermore, what is the difference between a conker tree and a chestnut tree?

 A conker is the seed of the horse chestnut tree (not the sweet chestnut tree where we get edible chestnuts from).
 It is a hard brown nut which is found in a prickly casing.
 They are called Buckeyes in the US.
 Conkers are non-edible and they are not related to the chestnuts and their botanical name is Castanea dentate.